Sample Answer

 Socrates and the Rewards of Virtue

-Socrates argued that virtue is knowledge because living things aim at perceived good; therefore, if a person does not know what is good, then such a person is incapable of doing good because they will aim for a wrong target; but if a person knows what good is, they will do good because their aim will be for that good (Colaiaco, 2013).
-Simply, a person does good because they know what good to do.
+Socrates argued that virtue is knowledge because living things aim at perceived good; therefore, if a person does not know what is good, they are incapable of doing good because they will aim for the wrong target.
+Still, people know their interests well because they strive for that good (Colaiaco, 2013). , a person does well because they know what good to do.
 Socrates also stated that virtue brings happiness; when one does good, one becomes happy.
-Virtue gives a person a type of happiness that they can never find in other things.
+Virtue gives a person pleasure that they can never find in other things.
 Socrates also states that a person obtains happiness through self-examination, and nothing is better than wisdom.
-Wisdom is defined as one’s ability to think and utilize insight, experience, and knowledge; hence, wisdom is an important virtue to possess in order for man to be happy (Colaiaco, 2013).
+Wisdom is defined as one’s ability to think and utilize insight, experience, and knowledge; hence, wisdom is an important virtue for a man to be happy (Colaiaco, 2013).

-In relation to my stance on heroic living, when a person knows what is good and does it for another, both the doer of the action and the recipient end up being happy.
-For example, if a young man willingly helps a wheelchair-bound man use the bathroom, the young man will feel a sense of happiness incomparable to any other happiness, and so will the man.
-This act of good is both heroic and virtuous, with the reward of happiness being instantaneous and not deferred, as would be the case of a saint’s reward.
+About my stance on heroic living, when a person knows what is good and does it for another, both the doer of the action and the recipient end up happy.
+For example, if a young man willingly helps a man who uses a wheelchair use the bathroom, the young man will feel a sense of happiness incomparable to any other pleasure, and so will the man.
+This act of good is heroic and virtuous, with the reward of joy being instantaneous and not deferred, as would be the case of a saint’s reward.

 Transforming Innovator: Jesus

-Jesus can be considered an innovator because of His hermeneutical approach to the Scriptures He taught (Porter & Stovell, 2012).
+Jesus is an innovator because of His hermeneutical approach to the Scriptures He taught (Porter & Stovell, 2012).
 Jesus believed in the Scriptural authority (Mathew 4:4) and intended that people gain a truer understanding of Scriptural meaning (Mathew 23:23).
 The scripture interpretations that He gave led Him to a theological innovator and patterned what is referred to as the Grace/Trouble school of preaching.
 The hermeneutics of Jesus foreground issues of justice on earth, inclusivity, and mercy.
 Jesus avoids scriptural passages that affirm religious imperialism, separatism, and violence.
-Jesus taught a level of truths as illustrated in one of His teachings that the entire law and the prophets (Mathew 22:40) are summed in the love of God and of mankind, thus dismissing several clear prescriptions and laws.
+As illustrated in one of His teachings, Jesus taught a level of truths that the entire law and the prophets (Mathew 22:40) are summed in the love of God and of humanity, thus dismissing several clear prescriptions and directions.

 The Spirit of Modernity: Michelangelo

 The image of God in Michelangelo’s Creation of Adam is one where God wears a light tunic that exposes his arms and legs.
 This is an intimate portrait, unlike the paintings that dominated that era, where God was depicted as an all-powerful ruler who wore royal garments.
-The intimate depiction of God shows that He is not remote and untouchable by man but rather is accessible to man.
-On the other hand, Adam responds in a lackadaisical way to the imminent touch of God.
-This touch gives life to Adam and to all mankind as well (De Campos et al., 2015).
+The intimate depiction of God shows that He is not remote and untouchable by man but is accessible to man.
+On the other hand, Adam responds lazily to the imminent touch of God.
+This touch also gives life to Adam and all humanity (De Campos et al., 2015).
 Adam’s body is concave shaped while that of God is convex shaped, which is a correspondence of man to God and that man is created in the image of God.

 Sigmund Freud and the Human as a ‘Rational Animal’

 Freud thought that all human behavior indicates that man operates according to the pleasure principle, where the satisfaction of impulses is sought after.
-This makes man appear like an animal despite the fact that man derives satisfaction from the artistic and the intellectual (Weiner, 2013).
+This makes a man appear like an animal even though man derives satisfaction from the artistic and the intellectual (Weiner, 2013).
 Freud replied that these were mild satisfaction while higher ones, such as sex, drinking, and eating, drove a person to want to satisfy them.
 Freud never addressed the satisfaction that comes from lasting and reliable interactions such as parenting, friendship, music, and more (Rohman, 2009).

-In my opinion, man is not an animal that seeks to satisfy every need to gain pleasure.
-If that were the case, then no one person would go out of their way to help others in times of need, such as the police officers do in protecting a country’s citizens.
+I believe man is not an animal that seeks to satisfy every need to gain pleasure.
+If that were the case, no person would go out of their way to help others in need, such as police officers, to protect a country’s citizens.
 The pleasurable thing would be to stay home and earn an income while in the comfort of one’s zone.
-However, in the day to day life, people meet and interact with others and help out even when it may not seem pleasurable, but subsequently, it brings individual happiness.
+However, in daily life, people meet and interact with others and help out even when it may not seem pleasurable, but subsequently, it brings individual happiness.

 Conclusion and My View on the Meaning of Life